-The perfect Fried Ice Cream – without the deep frying mess!
-Creamy vanilla ice cream is formed into rounds, then rolled through a sauteed cinnamon cornflake topping and finished with chocolate or caramel sauce — talk about decadence!
+The perfect Fried Ice Cream without the deep frying mess!
+Creamy vanilla ice cream is formed into rounds, then rolled through a sauteed buttery cinnamon cornflake topping and finished with chocolate or caramel sauce — talk about decadence!

 Several months ago, I went to a local Mexican restaurant for dinner and finished with one of my favorite desserts, fried ice cream.
 As I sat there slowly savoring each bite and all of the delicious flavors it had to offer, I really thought about fried ice cream and asked myself, what is the purpose of frying it if you really are only frying the coating?

-And yes, I’m sure some of you are sitting there saying, wait, fried ice cream is really fried in hot oil (no worries, that amazing reality hit me once upon a time too)?
-Well, I thought, I’m going to try a Cheater’s Fried Ice Cream (yeah, that was my super inventive label for it).
+And yes, I’m sure some of you are sitting there saying, wait, fried ice cream is really fried in hot oil (no worries, that amazing reality hit me once upon a time too).
+Well, I thought, I’m going to try a cheater’s fried ice cream.

-This homemade fried ice cream has everything normal fried ice cream has to offer, but it lacks all the tedious steps, lengthy prep times and oily mess that comes along with the real deal.
+This homemade fried ice cream has everything the normal version has to offer, but it lacks all the tedious steps, lengthy prep times and oily mess that comes along with the real deal.
 I decided to try simply frying (more of sauteing really) the corn flake coating and then rolling the ice cream in the coating.

 Fried Ice Cream Ingredients